 - 2 What Types of Silicone Molds are Available?

 - 3 The Hardness of Silicone Rubber

-- 4 Make negative Molds WITH original Object
+- 4 Make Negative Molds WITH the Original Object

-- 8 Materials required for DIY Silcone molds
+- 8 Materials Required for DIY Silicone molds

 - 11 Procedure for Blanks with Undercut

-If you want to realize projects with epoxy resin yourself, you first need the resin available in liquid form and a suitable hardener.
-Next, depending on the nature of your project, it depends on whether you want to add other materials such as paints (for example, Alcohol Inks) or whether you need silicone molds for casting certain shapes.
-For example, the popular Petri dishes that are often used for petrified rainbows, for which you need round silicone molds.
+If you want to achieve epoxy resin projects yourself, you first need the resin available in liquid form, and a suitable hardener.
+Then, depending on the nature of your project, you may choose to add other materials such as paints (for example, Alcohol Inks).
+Or maybe you need silicone molds for casting certain shapes.
+For example, the popular Petri dishes that are often used for petrified rainbows, where you need round silicone molds.

-To do this, you pour the epoxy resin, which has been mixed with resin and hardener, into the previously prepared casting mold.
-You can also make your own experiments with suitable colours and colour the resin in different shades before filling.
-Often small objects such as collected shells from the beach or especially beautiful flowers are poured into transparent epoxy resin and thus preserved “for eternity”.
-This variant of casting in resin is also called resin casting.
+To do this, you pour the epoxy resin, which has been mixed with resin and hardener, into the already prepared casting mold.
+You can also experiment on your own with suitable colors and color the resin in different shades before filling.
+Often small objects, such as collected shells from the beach or especially beautiful flowers, are poured into transparent epoxy resin and thus preserved “for eternity”.
+This variant of fashioning the resin is also called resin casting.
 The finished casting is then released from the silicone mold after the curing time, which depends on the product, has elapsed and can then be polished or otherwise reworked.
-So you can create your own works of art or particularly original gifts with this exciting hobby.
+So, you can create your own works of art or particularly original gifts with this exciting hobby.